Dawson Middle School Electives Catalog

 DIG IN: A GARDEN CLASS

-In this elective, you will learn about what it takes for a garden to thrive in the desert.
-Plan on getting your hands dirty in The Ruffin Organic Garden.
-We will plant, prune, weed, water respond to pests, compost, and harvest plants.
-You will experience the joy of watching the plants that you care for grow from seeds to flowering plants.
-You will teach classes to lower school students about gardening techniques.
-We will plan and host a farmer’s market for the community.
-All proceeds will be donated to an organization dedicated to food insecurity of our choosing.
-Did you know that gardening has been shown to lighten your mood and lower levels of stress and anxiety?
+Students will get their hands dirty learning about what it takes for the Ruffin Organic Garden to thrive in the desert.
+We will plant, prune, weed, water, respond to pests, compost, and harvest plants.
+Highlights include teaching Lower School students about gardening techniques and planning and hosting a garden market for the community.
+All proceeds will be donated to an organization dedicated to food insecurity.
 This is a semester-long course.

 TECH FOR GOOD

-This STEAM-based elective allows students to join a global community of digital humanitarians attempting to change the world.
-Students will study examples of technology helping to make the world a better place and will find out what it means to become a “changemaker”.
-They will use the Dawson Design Process to find and solve authentic problems within our community.
-The main learning outcomes include developing an understanding of the principles of human-centered design, engineering, and other STEAM concepts – all while having fun!
-Students taking Tech for Good for the first time will e use 3D printing to solve problems, and students taking the course for a second time will deepen their understanding of CAD design and 3D printing to broaden their technology skills.
+This STEM-based elective allows students to join a global community of digital humanitarians attempting to change the world.
+Students use the Dawson Design Process to find and solve authentic problems within our community.
+The main learning outcomes include understanding the principles of human-centered design, engineering, and other STEM concepts.
+This class can be taken multiple times.
+Students taking it for the first time use 3D printing and vinyl cutting to solve problems, and repeating students deepen their understanding of CAD design and broaden their technology skills by also using our laser cutter, our CNC mill, and our professional printer cutter..
 This is a semester-long course.

 Section II Electives: 7th/8th Grade (Students Select One Elective From Section II)